 Since its origins, three distinct generations of the Daytona Rolex have existed.
 The first came with what’s known as an ‘exotic’ variant dial, while the second series in 1988 included a self-winding movement produced out-of-house.
 The third and current generation of the Daytona brought that manufacture back in-house, alongside the addition of the popular tachymetric scale and elapsed time displays.
-While each model is slightly different, overall the Daytona continues to be a distinctive and highly recognisable model across its long lifespan.
+While each model is slightly different, overall the Daytona continues to be a distinctive and highly recognizable model across its long lifespan.

 Although there are vagaries in the market when it comes to Rolex sales (as there are with any market), usually sports watches tend to do better at auction than Rolex models with a lower technical spec.
 Obviously the fewer watches of a particular model which were created, the bigger the rarity value and the better that Rolex watches hold and appreciate in value.
 It is little surprise that a Daytona Rolex, possibly the only one of its kind, sold for CHF 5,937,000 earlier this year.
 That particular example, called “The Unicorn”, is thought to be the only Rolex Daytona made of white gold, rather than the more common versions made of stainless steel or yellow gold.
-Other examples of Daytonas which have an impressive Rolex resale value include: “The Golden Pagoda” (resold for CHF 948,500); “The Bumblebee” (resold for CHF 516,500); and “The Oyster Sotto” (resold for CHF 1,662,500).
+Other examples of Daytonas that have an impressive Rolex resale value include: “The Golden Pagoda” (resold for CHF 948,500); “The Bumblebee” (resold for CHF 516,500); and “The Oyster Sotto” (resold for CHF 1,662,500).
 Rarer Rolexes will already have an impressive pedigree that will be shared with potential investors prior to an auction.
 If you have the necessary capital to purchase a Daytona in the first instance, it is highly likely that you will end up with one of the best Rolex to buy as investment material; we have hopefully made a bit of light into the “Which Rolex to buy for investment” question we have started this article with.

 The GMT Master and GMT Master II